-ACB shares were trading below $1 when the company announced its 1:12 reverse split in May 2020.
+GE shares were trading below $13 when the company announced its 1:8 reverse split.
 Did the reverse split “work out” for the company and its investors?
 Maybe, maybe not.
 The answer depends in part on your time horizon.

 Reverse splits can provide a temporary lift for a company’s shares.
-As of mid-November 2020, Aurora Cannabis shares were trading above $8 and remained listed on the NYSE, but the stock was still down nearly 70% from the end of 2019 amid broader investor uncertainty over the outlook for cannabis companies.
+As of March 2023, GE shares were trading above $90, but the stock was still down more than 75% from its all-time high set back in 2000.

 A reverse split may indeed flash a “buyer beware” signal.
 But, like many forms of company news, it’s a good idea to dig deeper into a company’s financial statements and other publicly available information to uncover the full story.